aaronpkelly/aaronpkelly.github.io/_posts/Running GUI apps in a container.md

 No protocol specified
 [1:1:0322/125427.199734:ERROR:browser_main_loop.cc(1512)] Unable to open X display.
 ```

+Or:

+	Unable to init server: Could not connect: Connection refused
+	(psst-gui:1): Gtk-WARNING **: 20:19:36.389: cannot open display: 0:0

 To fix this, run the following command in your shell: